commercelayer/examples/cms/nextjs-contentful-store/README.md

 ---

-Want to learn more about how we built this project and how you can build your business's ecommerce site with a similar tech stack?
+Want to learn more about how we built this project and how you can build your ecommerce site with a similar tech stack?
 Then you should read [this article](#) on our blog.